jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-02-26
+I did something which I've been meaning to do for a really long time, removing the bloat on my phone.
+I can't tell you how many times I've been annoyed to click on a link and it opens with the inbuilt browser.
+I removed everything, all of it.

+I tried `swc` for jest and holy shit my test runtime went down from about `90s` to `20s`.
+I tried to integrate it for gatsby but it dint work out, neither did `esbuild`.

+Why are all the phones big these days, they dont fit my small hands.
+I want a smaller phone.
+The only option for me is the iphone mini but I dont want ios and theres no decent android alternative.
+What happened to 5inch phones?

+I can't limit the fps on my android.
+I want to limit it to like 24 fps and use it with greyscale filter.
+Battery life matters to me more than performance.
+I was looking at the Blackberry q10 listings and I am really tempted to buy it, but I know its not worth it.

+I am done with multiplayer games.
+I just want to have some drinks and play singleplayer these days.

+Whats wrong with talking about yourself all the time?
+You can be vulnerable and honest.
+You dont have to think about yourself highly all the time.

+I woke up yesterday and my shoulder was fucked, I sprained my shoulder in sleep.
+I couldn't look to my right or sit or walk.
+This was my first shoulder sprain.
+Reminds me of the time my ears were popped and I was in pain for like a day.
 # 2022-02-18
 Day 3 with Github copilot, I am having too much fun with this.
 I am mostly using this to automate the boring stuff, JK I AM USING IT EVERYWHERE AHAHAHAHAHAHAHAHAHA.